 COLUMBUS – This morning, the U.S. Department of Labor’s Bureau of Labor Statistics released the July regional and state jobs report showing where Ohio fits in with the rest of the country.
 After losing nearly 3,000 jobs in May, July’s report showed Ohio lost 12,400 jobs overall with 2,900 jobs lost in manufacturing.
 While 36 other states created jobs, Ohio had the largest number of jobs lost in the country.

-In response to the continued lack of serious attention to this growing charter school scandal, Ohio Democratic Party Chairman Chris Redfern issued the following statement:
+In response to today’s latest economic data, Ohio Democratic Party Chairman Chris Redfern released the following statement:

 “While the country as a whole has more jobs than it did before the recession, Ohio under John Kasich has not regained the jobs it lost in recession.
 In fact, we have less jobs today than we had in April.
 Kasich campaigned for governor on a promise that he’d make Ohio an economic leader.
 Instead, Ohio’s lagging behind under Kasich while the rest of the nation surges ahead.”

 WHAT OTHERS HAVE BEEN SAYING ABOUT OHIO’S LAGGING ECONOMY: